VB-groupoids and representation theory of Lie groupoids: -groupoids

-\begin{ex} A vector bundle is a particular case of a Lie groupoid.
-A $\VB$-groupoid like \eqref{diag:vbg} where $\Gamma \arrows E$ and $G \arrows M$ are vector bundles is the same thing as a \emph{double vector bundle} (see, for instance \cite{mackenzie:book2}).
-In this case, the left-core and the right-core are the same and they agree with the notion of core of a double vector bundle.
-The isomorphism $F$ is the identity map. \end{ex} \begin{ex} Consider the tangent prolongation groupoid $TG$ in the case where $M$ is a point (so that $G$ is a Lie group).
+\begin{ex} Consider the tangent prolongation groupoid $TG$ in the case where $M$ is a point (so that $G$ is a Lie group).
 In this case, the left-core and the right-core are both equal to the tangent space at the identity of $G$, and the isomorphism $F$ is the identity map. \end{ex}

-There is a canonical one-to-one correspondence between left- and right-horizontal lifts (and hence between left- and right-decompositions).
+There is a natural correspondence between left- and right-horizontal lifts.
 Explicitly, let $h: E \times_t G \to \Gamma$ be a section of \eqref{eq:ses}.
 We can associate a section $h' : E \times_s G \to \Gamma$ of \eqref{eq:ses2} by

-Hence, whenever we choose, say, a right-decomposition for a $\VB$-groupoid, we will automatically get an associated left-decomposition, right-horizontal lift, and left-horizontal lift.

-In the remainder of the paper, we will sometimes drop the ``right-'' prefix and refer to the right-core as simply ``core'', which we will denote by $C$.
-When we need to use both cores and emphasize their difference we will keep the original notation.
-We will do the same for right-decompositions, right-horizontal lifts, et cetera.
+In the remainder of the paper we will, whenever possible, remain model-agnostic and simply refer to the core $C$.
+However, when writing specific formulas it will frequently be necessary to choose a model.
+Unless otherwise specified, we will in these situations take $C$ to mean $C^R$.